I am a Professor in the physics department at

 See also the more polished bio on the CASS Website.

-I have recently started a company (Aircraft Avoidance Systems) to provide
+In 2014, I started a company (Aircraft Avoidance Systems) to provide

 safety devices for observatories using lasers for scientific research.

 Energy And Human Ambitions on a Finite Planet

 I released a new textbook in March 2021 addressing the challenges facing

 humanity this century relating to growth, energy resources, and human factors.

 The book is available as a free PDF at eScholarship, and as a paperback (at print-cost) at

 A page on this site is also provided for submitting corrections and other feedback.

 Selected Publications (PDF)

 BASH Compendium: collection of CASS e-mails from Nathan Johnson about weekly social hour